How DeckSwap Works

 How does direct shipping stay protected at a lower cost?

-Direct shipping is meant to be the more affordable premium lane, not the unprotected one.
-The positioning is simpler logistics with premium coverage still supported by a holdback on release and a self-insurance fund that helps backstop the lane.
+Direct shipping is the more affordable lane, not the unprotected one.
+You get simpler logistics with coverage still backed by a holdback on release and a self-insurance fund that stands behind the lane.

 What is the best way to add a deck?